Open a Restaurant With Little Money

 Start With a Catering Business

 Opening a new restaurant requires a lot of planning and implementation, not to mention an infusion of cash.
-Before jumping in, it’s important that you are fully committed to being a restaurant owner.
 An easy way to test-drive owning a restaurant is to do some self-catering jobs.
 Catering events, even small home parties, require all the elements of running a restaurant including menu planning and pricing, marketing, budgeting, food preparation, customer service, insurance, and bookkeeping.
 After a couple of catering jobs, if you still feel excited and committed to opening your restaurant, then go ahead and take the plunge.